AstroPlanct/Finder_charts_for_AEON/readme_extended.md

 Chart III & IV (Infrared): Repeats the process using J-band images from the 2MASS catalog.

 Metadata & Tables: The right panel includes the target's name, coordinates in both sexagesimal and decimal formats, and tables detailing the magnitudes and absolute offsets of the guide stars for fine calibration.

+## 😃 6.
+Credits & Appreciation

+This project was brought to life thanks to the great teamwork of:

+* **Tomas Ahumada**: For initiating the project and generating the original concept and idea.
+* **Simon Torres**: For his dedication in implementing the features, and fixing/refining the script.

+Their hard work and contributions were essential to making this tool possible!